 Above is the trailer for the first film project of 2016, The Menhir Motorway.
 The film has been slightly delayed due to missing virtually all possible deadlines in regards to getting the film developed but it is now well on its way to being finished.
-Unlike virtually every other landscape short that I’ve made, this … Continue reading Trailer – The Menhir Motorway.
+Unlike virtually every other landscape short that I’ve made, this is one about an area that is personal to me, … Continue reading Trailer – The Menhir Motorway.

 An Impossible Dérive is a film that channels a number of my own current interests.
 Though predominantly about the changing landscape and topography of the city centre of Liverpool, it is also about using psychogeography and the writing of John Wyndham to assess and comment upon the fallout of such change within the landscape.
 The title, An Impossible Dérive, refers to two different aspects of … Continue reading Short Film – An Impossible Dérive.

 Above is the trailer for the film that I have been working on with Robert Macfarlane.
 Only recently, upon reading a Wikipedia entry no less, did I discover that it is an adaptation of a “Sunday Times best-seller”.
-Perhaps it is best to ignore the pressure of this in spite of the article actually putting … Continue reading Trailer – Holloway (Robert Macfarlane).
+Perhaps it is best to ignore the pressure of this in spite of the article actually putting my name to the project.
+As the edit progresses, Holloway … Continue reading Trailer – Holloway (Robert Macfarlane).

 As some may know, I’m currently engaged in a collaborative project with the writer, Robert Macfarlane, and also in periphery with the artist Stanley Donwood.
-Our aim is to produce a short visual summation of the fragmented novella booklet that Robert and Stanley released, together with writer Dan Richards, all about the Holloways of Dorset. … Continue reading Filming In The Holloways.
+Our aim is to produce a short visual summation of the fragmented novella booklet that Robert and Stanley released, together with writer Dan Richards, all about the Holloways of Dorset.
+These Holloways are sunken paths; pathways that have grown into … Continue reading Filming In The Holloways.

 For my last film of the year, I wanted to put into practice some of ideas that I explored in my presentation at this year’s Folk Horror conference, held at Queens University Belfast in September.
-I had already filmed the footage before I presented my paper (though didn’t get it developed until a good few … Continue reading Short Film – Tarot.
+I had already filmed the footage before I presented my paper (though didn’t get it developed until a good few weeks after that) but had already been forming the ideas … Continue reading Short Film – Tarot.